Joe Girardi: New York Yankees (2008–2017)

-In June 2007 after the Baltimore Orioles fired manager Sam Perlozzo, Girardi interviewed for and was offered the position with the Orioles but turned it down.
+In June 2007, after the Baltimore Orioles fired manager Sam Perlozzo, Girardi interviewed for and was offered the position with the Orioles; he turned it down.

 When the Yankees' managerial position became vacant after the 2007 season, the Yankees interviewed Girardi, Tony Peña, and Don Mattingly.
 On October 29, 2007, Girardi was reported to be the Yankees' choice and the next day he signed a three-year contract, reportedly worth about $7.5 million.
 Girardi chose to wear number 27 to signify his wish to lead the Yankees to their 27th world championship.
 Girardi is a health enthusiast and banned sweets such as ice cream and soda in the clubhouse.

 On August 2, 2008, Girardi participated in his first Old Timers' Day, the last such game played at the original Yankee Stadium.
 Girardi participated in the next Old Timer's Day on July 19, 2009, the first in the new Yankee Stadium, as well as every one since then.
 Girardi's first year as a Yankees manager was unsuccessful as the team was eliminated from postseason contention for the first time since 1993, finishing 2008 with an 89–73 record, third in the AL East.

 In 2009, his second year as manager, the Yankees were a much improved team.
 He led the Yankees to their 40th AL pennant and their 27th World Series title (defeating the Philadelphia Phillies), his first World Series title as manager and the Yankees' first since 2000.

 Before the 2010 season, Girardi changed his number to 28.
 Newly acquired center-fielder Curtis Granderson had worn 28, but agreed to change his number to 14.

 Following the 2010 season, Girardi and the Yankees agreed to a three-year deal to keep him as the Yankees' manager.

 The Yankees' 2011 season was plagued by injuries that caused disabled list stints for several key players.
 Despite the setbacks, Girardi managed to lead the team to the AL East title.
 Rob Parker of ESPN commended Girardi's performance and felt his efforts were deserving of American League Manager of the Year, but felt he would not get the award due to the Yankees high payroll and what Parker alleges is an anti-Yankee bias.
 The Yankees were defeated by the Detroit Tigers 3–2 in the divisional round.